DraftKings promo code: Claim $200 in bonus bets for UFC Fight Night, Moreno vs. Kavanagh on Saturday

 UFC Fight Night features Brandon Moreno vs. Lone'er Kavanagh in the main event in Mexico City on Feb.
 28

 Many of the top Mexican fighters are getting the opportunity to show off their skills for their countrymen with all six fights of the main card of Saturday's UFC Fight Night featuring Mexicans, creating meaningful bouts for fight fans to take advantage of the current DraftKings promo code, where new users can get $200 in bonus bets if your first $5 bet wins.
 Saturday's UFC Fight Night takes place from the Mexico City Arena in Azcapotzalco, Mexico City, Mexico and the main event features Mexican fighter Brandon Moreno taking on Lone'er Kavanagh in a flyweight contest.
-The main card begins at 8 p.m.
-ET after seven preliminary fights, which begin at 5 p.m.
-ET.
+The main card began at 8 p.m.
+ET, and the main event is still to come.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.